pladaria/xml-reader/README.md

 ## Breaking changes in version 2

-Added the `tagEventPrefix` option with a default value of `'tag:'`.
+Added the `tagPrefix` option with a default value of `'tag:'`.
 This way we avoid possible name collisions with the `done` event.
 To keep the old behavior, set it to an empty string.

 ## Reading results